 MoBap Emergency Room in St. Louis

-Certain medical conditions or symptoms require an immediate trip to the ER
+These medical conditions or symptoms require an immediate trip to the Emergency Department:

-• Chest pain or discomfort; nausea; shortness of breath (signs of possible heart attack)
+• Chest pain or discomfort, nausea, and shortness of breath; these are signs of possible heart attack

-• Numbness in the face, arm or leg; sudden confusion; dizziness; blurred vision (signs of possible stroke)
+• Numbness in the face, arm, or leg; sudden confusion; dizziness; blurred vision—these are signs of possible stroke

 • Broken bones